gregpalmr/migrate-dremio-local-users/README.md

 # migrate-dremio-local-users
-Create user in a new Dremio cluster from users referenced in a Dremio Cloner backup file
+Create users in a new Dremio cluster from users referenced in a Dremio Cloner backup file

+## Description

-## This python script can be used to create local Dremio users in a newly stages Dremio cluster, based on the users referenced in a Dremio Cloner backup file.
+This python script can be used to create local Dremio users in a newly stages Dremio cluster, based on the users referenced in a Dremio Cloner backup file.

 For Dremio Cloner information, see: https://github.com/deane-dremio/dremio-cloner